CrucibleNetworksLtd/Emergence-Plugin-Docs/Unreal/APIs/EmergenceIAS/GetInteroperableAssetElement.md

 Given an array of Emergence IA Elements, find the one that matches a given Element class.

+**Note: InteroperableAssets in the Emergence plugin are experimental and shouldn't yet be used in released game!**

 # Inputs

 | - | - | - |